 Team-building can take many forms, and can be anything from a full day out of the office, working on fitness or watching tv together, to a monthly hour-long lunch and learn.
 Most importantly, team building should be more than a free day out of the office.

 Especially if you’re in a formal workplace setting, giving your people the chance to take part in a work holiday can help boost morale and create a relaxed environment.
-The easiest, most fun thing would be to simply follow the calendar.
-Halloween and other holidays are obvious occasions through which to set up some sort of office theme day, but get into the spirit of the Super Bowl and other big events.
+The easiest thing would be to simply follow the calendar.
+Halloween, Christmas, and several other holidays are obvious occasions through which to set up some sort of office theme day, but you can also get into the spirit of the Super Bowl, Oscars, and other big events.

 Being spontaneous is a great way to improve employee morale.
 There are several ways to surprise sales reps and motivate them to keep working hard.
 For example, it can be as simple as letting the team leave early on a Friday.
-Of course, the point is that these surprises are spontaneous and sparing, so leaders should avoid making it a regular occurrence to curb expectations, so be creative and different with how you go about being spontaneous.
+Of course, the point is that these surprises are spontaneous and sparing, so leaders should avoid making it a regular occurrence to curb expectations.
+Be creative and different with how you go about being spontaneous.

 Morale stems from company culture and trickles down from leaders to employees.
 It’s important to understand that attitude starts from top management and spreads to the rest of the company.
-Managers should work hard at setting a good example and leadership should examine the organization mission and vision in order to instill positive culture into every part of the company (You can read about Xactly's C.A.R.E values here).
+Managers should work hard at setting a good example and leadership should examine the organization mission and vision in order to instill positive culture into every part of the company (For example, you can read about Xactly's core C.A.R.E values here).

 Improve Employee Morale for the Long Term